chodzic/pharma-banners/README.md

 <meta name="ad.keyframes" content="4000,8000,12000">
 ```

 The meta tag above contains three keyframes separated by commas.
 At 4000 milliseconds (or, 4 seconds), the classname 'queue1' will be added to the parent container.
 At 8 seconds, 'queue2' will be added to the parent container.
 At 12 seconds, the final class name 'queue3' will be added.
+Using the example above, at the 12 second mark, the parent container will have all three classnames for each keyframe: queue1, queue2 and queue3.

 You can now target all elements in the banner to animate at any of those keyframes.

 ### STEP 3: Configure the ISI (Optional) ###

-An ISI container is pre-built into the template.
+An ISI container and functionality is pre-built into the template.
 By default, the ISI is built to take up 1/3 of the canvas.
 To adjust this value, change the $isi-size variable in the variables.scss file.
 For horizontal banners (ie: 728x90), the ISI appears on the right side of the canvas.
 For vertical or square banners (ie: 300x250), the ISI appears at the bottom.

-##### Auto-scroll Functionality #####
+#### Auto-scroll Functionality ####

 The ISI has pre-built functionality:

-* *Auto scroll* - The ISI will autoscroll.
+* *Auto scroll* - The ISI will autoscroll on load.
 * *Scroll speed* - The speed of the autoscroll.
 * *Scroll delay* - Delaying the autoscroll.
 * *Scroll hard stop* - Stopping the autoscroll.